-&lt;sup>2 A new QIS is required if an issuer: changes its QIS market-based incentive type or sub-type, changes its QIS topic area, reaches one or more of its QIS performance targets, the QIS is not having the expected impact, or the QIS results in negative outcomes or unintended consequences.
+&lt;sup>2 A new QIS is required if an issuer: changes its QIS market-based incentive sub-type, changes its QIS topic area, the QIS is not having the expected impact, or the QIS results in negative outcomes or unintended consequences.
+A "new QIS" is defined as a QIS that has not been previously submitted to an Exchange.